dbanetto/uni/vote-rigging/report.md

 for (int i = 0; i < VoteCount; i++) {
     list.add(i)
 }
-//Shuffle the list, same shuffle as the ballot shuffle Collections.shuffle(list, new Random(1840)) // uses the shared seed
+// Shuffle the list, same seed as ballot shuffle Collections.shuffle(list, new Random(1840)) // uses the shared seed
 // Now list[i] maps to its original position in the list
 // where i is the "anonymized" ballot number